 If you've recently got your first car, then you definitely need our latest app; My Driving Pal.

-Available on iOS and Android for just £0.99, download today by clicking the image below.
+Available on iOS and Android, download today by clicking the image below.

-Always apply the handbrake when you are stationary in an automatic car.
+Always apply the parking brake when you are stationary in an automatic car.

 Creeping is when the car moves along very slowly, on tick-over speed.
-This can be stopped by braking, and by the use of the handbrake.
+This can be stopped by braking, and by the use of the parking brake.